 - TheTaxGuy.com – Information and for-fee tax preparation.

 - Tax Information Sessions – Held in March and April.
 Check with ISSS for details.

 You should be aware that there are many scams from people pretending to be the IRS or another federal agency trying to steal your information.
 If you get any phone calls or official-looking emails from someone claiming to be with the IRS or other government agency asking for confidential information (passport number, mother's maiden name, Social Security Number, address, etc.), be very wary!
 Do not give out personal information over the phone.
 The U.S. federal government will never call you to ask for money.
 Contact your international student advisor if you have any questions.

 NOTE: This tax information is intended for international students and scholars at PSU with typical income levels and sources.
-Seek professional tax advice if your circumstances are unusual in any way.
+More detailed information is available on our International Scholar website, but you should seek professional tax advice if your circumstances are unusual in any way.